BryceYoung/qu-24-Offline-Editor/README.md

 Feel free to make pull requests, I aim to have the following features by June 2024:
-- Channel Mutes
+- Channel Mutes DONE
 - Channel Faders
-- Scene creating/ Editing
+- Scene creating/ Editing DONE
 - Custom Layer
 And the following features are planned, but with no current date:
 - Basic PEQ